Aarhus University Seal

 Additional rooms

-For the conference, additional rooms in the same buildings will be available to support the attendees’ needs.
-These will include quiet, meeting, and family rooms (including a dedicated breastfeeding room).
+In the Students house, additional rooms are available to support the attendees’ needs.
+These include quiet, meeting, and family rooms (including a dedicated breastfeeding room).

 Accessibility